A $q$-enumeration of lozenge tilings of a hexagon with four adjacent triangles removed from the boundary: Proof of Theorem

 We now apply Kuo condensation to the dual graph $G$ of the region $Q $ weighted by $wt_2$.
 The four vertices $u,v,w,s$ correspond to the four shaded unit triangles in Figure \ref{kuoshamrock}(b).
+We notice that the north side of the region has length $x+y+m\geq x+y\geq 2$ and the northeast side has length $t+a+b+c\geq t+b+c\geq 2$, so the four vertices $u,,v,w,s$ are well-defined.
 By collecting the weights of the forced lozenges shown in Figures \ref{kuoshamrock}(b)--(f), we get respectively

 and

 Substituting (\ref{qmaineq5})--(\ref{qmaineq4}) into equation (\ref{kuoeq}) in Kuo's Theorem \ref{kuothm}, we get { }